 Colonial Williamsburg – Williamsburg

 No place feels as alive and authentic as the streets of Virginia’s colonial capital.
-Step back in time with historical interpreters portraying real people who lived in 18th-century Williamsburg, such as Patrick Henry, George Washington and the young Thomas Jefferson, along with lesser known figures like Aggy, a slave fighting for her family’s freedom while entangled with her master.
+Step back in time with historical interpreters portraying real people who lived in 18th-century Williamsburg, such as Patrick Henry, George Washington and the young Thomas Jefferson, along with lesser known figures like Aggy of Turkey Island, a slave fighting for her family’s freedom while entangled with her master.

 Know Before You Go: Find free parking at the visitor’s center.
 Hop on a colonial carriage ride or explore by foot or shuttle bus.
 Check the daily event calendar and plan around your interests.
 The grounds and taverns are public, but an admission ticket is needed for events, performances and building entries.